One-third of ethnic integration housing policy appeals succeeded in 2022, up from 21% in 2020

 The announcement came after some racist incidents in 2021, as well as discussions on the ground about race relations in Singapore.

 "If you look at the current challenges, we are still a work in progress.
-No society can claim that it is free from racism, and I think those who claim that won't be telling the truth," said Mr Shanmugam on Monday.
+No society can claim that it is free from racism, and I think if you claim that, you wouldn't be telling the truth," said Mr Shanmugam on Monday.

 "But the reality is we don’t paper over our differences.
 We don't adopt what some places call a race-blind approach.
 We don’t think we should ignore race – that will not solve our problems.
 So we take a race-sensitive approach.